 The definite answer is “YES.”
 If the business fails to manage its cash flow properly, cash flow can be negative, which means you are at risk of losing your business.
 PwC, one of the top three accounting firms, stated that “if cash flow is negative, it can be a major warning sign.”
-Keep in mind 82% of businesses fail due to poor cash flow.
+Keep in mind that 82% of businesses fail due to poor cash flow.
 Now you don’t want to be part of that percentage, do you?

-When is Cash Flow Statement Prepared?
+When Is Cash Flow Statement Prepared?

 Why Is Cash Flow Important?

 It’s no doubt that cash flow is vital to all businesses, not just in North America but across the world.
-Cash flow is the source that keeps the company running and allow you to be profitable.
+Cash flow is the source that keeps the company running and allows you to be profitable.
 If you are asking the question “cash flow vs. profit?”
 Investopedia stated that cash flow is more important than profit alone. to maintain positive financial health for your business.